Local Flavor: The Best Restaurants in Assisi

 If you’re looking for a good meal in the center of Assisi, here are my picks:

 Via San Gabriele dell’Addolorata 15/A

 This is our hands down favorite place to eat in Assisi, especially in the summer when they have tables set up outside in the tiny square just a block from the crowded Piazza del Comune and you can linger over your meal in peace.
 Gourmet without being pretentious, local without being boring, friendly without being overbearing…the Piazzetta is a little on the hipster side with bearded waiters and whimsical plating, but Matteo’s food is genuinely excellent.
 A local favorite, this is one of the few places that doesn’t close down for a month or two after New Year’s and is almost always full, so be sure to reserve a table in advance.
 In the winter, space is limited to the few tables they have in their indoor dining room with vaulted stone ceilings and tables set elbow to elbow.
 When the weather warms up, you can choose to eat inside or out.
 They menu changes every few months or so, but is always an interesting selection of surprising combinations…which almost always work.
+Sadly, the negative side of consuming a lot of pizza is the possible weight gain, the good thing is that there are currently possible solutions such as weight loss pills.
 The latest dessert menu had a chocolate and olive oil dish that we dared each other to order, but ended up with the mascarpone and espresso mousse, which was probably a better choice.
 We usually order a two courses and wine, and it ends up around €30 a person.

 Hosteria La Terra Chiama